titon/toolkit/readme.md

 * Safari 5+

 **What about IE8 and 9?**

-Toolkit works in older versions of IE, but...
-IE8 does not support em/rem scaling, media queries, and other CSS3 properties, so default styles and functionality look janky.
-Both IE8 and IE9 do not support CSS transitions or animations, so animation falls back to a simple show/hide.
+IE9 does not support CSS3 transitions and any kind of animation will fallback to a simple show/hide.

-Compatibility for these browsers will be added in due time.
+IE8 does not support CSS3 transitions, rem scaling, media queries and specific HTML 5 elements.
+To support IE8, the Toolkit `ie8.css` file must be included.
+To support media queries and responsiveness, use [respond.js](https://github.com/scottjehl/Respond).
+To support HTML 5 features, use [modernizr](http://modernizr.com).

 ## Javascript Components ##
 #### Modules ####